plwg/audiblez/README.md

 ## How to install and run

-If you have Python 3 on your computer, you can install it with pip.
+If you have Python 3 on your computer, you can install the package with [`uv`](https://github.com/astral-sh/uv).

 You also need `espeak-ng` and `ffmpeg` installed on your machine:

 ```bash